Key milestones for the Universitas 21 network

-In 2018, the 21st anniversary of its formation, U21 has truly come of age.
-U21 now comprises 26 leading universities from over 17 nations that span 6 continents, with over 1 million students and 200,000 staff members.
+U21 now comprises 27 leading universities from over 18 nations that span 6 continents, with over 1 million students and 200,000 staff members.
 Looking forward, we will continue to advocate the universal benefits of inclusive, multi-national collaboration and build on what has been achieved, together, over the last 24 years.
 U21's founding shared vision of 'promoting internationalisation across higher education' is still pertinent, coherent and ever more relevant today.

 RISE (Real Impact on Society and Environment) is launched; an international showcase of student achievement in sustainability and social innovation designed to accelerate the scale and impact of student-led projects by connecting them with a network of experts in academia and industry.